mchong-github/mikechong-test/README.md

 # 4) Brainstorm a plan for continuous delivery for Nomad, discuss the specific tools you'd look at and your evaluation criteria for them.

   - CD
-> For CD, a git repo can be utilized to integrate and store large amount of "jobs" to be scheduled in the cluster.
+> For CD, a git repo can be utilized to integrate and store large amount of jobs, dockerfiles and other scripts to be build the cluster and/or deploy the software.
 > Then, each repo/branch can be setup with an automatic trigger(ie. git commit) or time scheduled in the event of updated job/code to be deployed into the desired environment.
 > For production, stages to perform tests(ex: unit/stress/load/etc tests) prior to going live is highly recommended.

   - Evaluation Criteria
-> Since this exercise was to deploy Nomad(from Hashicorp), I looked for tools that can be integrated well.
+> Since this exercise was to deploy Nomad(from Hashicorp), I looked for tools that can be integrated well with Nomad.
-> I used 'hashi-up" for my cluster builds.
+> I used 'hashi-up" for my cluster builds which is easiest tool I've ever used to build a cluster.
 > I also researched into other tools from Hashicorp, which could be used to complement this deployment (i.e  Consul, Vault, Terraform).

 <br>